-Approximately 7 percent fewer Americans will hire tax professionals to file their returns this year compared to last year.
+Filing taxes can quickly turn into a headache, but hiring a CPA to do them can quickly turn into a massive bill.
 Thankfully, we now have many alternatives to sitting down with an accountant — including options that range from free government-sponsored assistance to e-filing software.

 Volunteer Income Tax Assistance (VITA) Program

 VITA is a volunteer initiative coordinated by the Internal Revenue Service (IRS).
-The program sets up shop at locations throughout the country (often at schools and community centers) where VITA’s trained volunteers help you do your taxes for free.
-If you want to use VITA you must make less than $54,000 per year.
+The program sets up shop at locations throughout the country (often at schools and community centers) where you can get tax help from VITA’s trained volunteers for free.
+If you want to use VITA you generally have to make $55,000 or less per year.
 Schedule your appointment as soon as you have all of your tax documents because appointments fill up quickly.